arjan/decorator/README.md

 *use* the `Decorator.Define` module, passing in the decorator name and arity, or more than one if you want.

-The following defines a print() decorator which prints a message every time the function is called:
+The following declares a `@print` decorator which prints a message every time the function is called:

 ```elixir
 defmodule PrintDecorator do